If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

 Support the parks, not the corporations

-Time to get preachy.
-We’ve said this before and we’ll say it again; the best part about national parks is that they’re uncommercialised and they offer us an escape that we can’t find elsewhere.
+Sorry to keep banging the drum, but our National Parks are deeply important to us and although we generally try to keep our blog positive, we really think it’s important to stand up for what we believe in.
+We’ve said this before and we’ll say it again; the best part about national parks is that they’re uncommercialised and undeveloped, and they offer us an escape that we can’t find elsewhere.

 Allowing our parks to turn into profit centres is dangerous because what’s best for profit isn’t always what’s best for the environment.
-With clear evidence that the glaciers are receding, is supporting a company that drives dozens of buses onto them every day a good thing?
+With clear evidence that the glaciers are receding, is supporting a company that drives dozens of buses onto them every day a good thing (Even if you can get past the supposed enormous safety issues at the Columbia Icefields)?

 There are literally thousands of things to do for free here, and we’d emphatically recommend finding them instead!
 Chat with a local and see what recommendations they have.
 I assure you that you’ll have a much better vacation that way.

-Once again, the opinions expressed in this article are (clearly) very much our own.
+Once again, the opinions expressed in this article are (clearly) very much our own and are based on our real experiences and observations.